NationalJournal/vue-treeselect/README.md

 3. Check out a new branch
 4. `npm run dev` & hack
 5. Make sure `npm test` passes
+6. run `npm version` to bump the version number
-6. Push your changes & file a pull request
+7. Push your changes & file a pull request
+8. Manually run Publish to NPM github action if necessary (it should be triggered automatically)

 ### Credits